Responsive Nonprofit Moves Management

 • Regular gift activity over a range of time

-• Amount given over the past 12-24 months
+• Amount given over the past 12 months to 24 months

 • Event attendance